 Two words require explanation.

-- Laver, according to the Dictionary on my Macintosh computer is “an edible seaweed with thin sheetlike fronds of a reddish-purple and green color that becomes black when dry.
+- Laver, according to one dictionary, is “an edible seaweed with thin sheetlike fronds of a reddish-purple and green color that becomes black when dry.
 Laver typically grows on exposed shores, but in Japan it is cultivated in estuaries. • Porphyra umbilicaulis, division Rhodophyta.”

 - Kaifeng is “a city in eastern China, in Henan province, on the Yellow River; pop.
 693,100.
 Established in the 4th century bc, it is one of the oldest cities in China.”